 - Participants will understand how the Federal Rules of Evidence relate to each other in creating a coordinated system to guide judicial discretion in conducting a trial.

 - Participants will be able to differentiate when facts may be proven at trial, how those facts may be proven at trial, and what inferences the jury may be allowed to draw from those facts.

 - Participants will develop the perspective of an advocate in the adversarial system by understanding the necessity and proper timing of evidentiary objections, and the need for and manner of preserving the record for appeal.

 Participants have 90 days to complete the course online after registration.
 To successfully complete the course and receive a certificate, participants must 1) read the Learning Objectives; 2) participate in the course; and 3) complete the course evaluation at the end of the course.
 After successfully completing the evaluation participants will be able to access their certificate of course completion.

+You must be at least 18 years old to participate in the Insights courses.
 All sales are final; we are not able to offer refunds.
 Registrations may not be transferred to another person or to another course, workshop, or program.